willsmithDB/databricks_vector_database_implementations/README.md

 ## Configuration

-The repository includes an associated configuration file for the FAISS implementation.
-This config file helps in setting up and tuning the FAISS library to work optimally within the Databricks environment.
+The repository includes an associated configuration file that sets variables including Unity Catalog assets and LLM endpoint names.

 ## Contributing